Listen free for 30 days

 Summary

-Named as a 2016 Book of the Year by the Spectator.
+Name as a 2016 Book of the Year by the Spectator

 A Daily Telegraph 'Book of the Week' (August 2015)

-Drawing on a detailed examination of previously unpublished Gestapo case files, this audiobook relates the fascinating, vivid and disturbing accounts of a cross-section of ordinary and extraordinary people who opposed the Nazi regime.
+Drawing on a detailed examination of previously unpublished Gestapo case files this book relates the fascinating, vivid and disturbing accounts of a cross-section of ordinary and extraordinary people who opposed the Nazi regime.
 It also tells the equally disturbing stories of their friends, neighbours, colleagues and even relatives who were often drawn into the Gestapo's web of intrigue.
-The audiobook reveals, too, the cold-blooded and efficient methods of the Gestapo officers.
+The book reveals, too, the cold-blooded and efficient methods of the Gestapo officers.

-This audiobook will also show that the Gestapo lacked the manpower and resources to spy on everyone, as it was reliant on tip offs from the general public.
+This book will also show that the Gestapo lacked the manpower and resources to spy on everyone as it was reliant on tip offs from the general public.
 Yet this did not mean the Gestapo was a weak or inefficient instrument of Nazi terror.
 On the contrary, it ruthlessly and efficiently targeted its officers against clearly defined political and racial 'enemies of the people'.

 The Gestapo will provide a chilling new doorway into the everyday life of the Third Reich and give powerful testimony from the victims of Nazi terror and poignant life stories of those who opposed Hitler's regime while challenging popular myths about the Gestapo.